glaucia86/glaucia86/README.md

 <img align="right" alt="GIF" height="160px" src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif" />

-Glaucia Lemos is a Developer Advocate for JavaScript and TypeScript at Microsoft.
-She loves helping and making contributions to open-source projects on GitHub.

 Glaucia already helped as a Member and Contributor at **[React Community](https://github.com/reactjs)**, making contributions to Nodejs.org and Reactjs.org translations into Portuguese.
 Glaucia also belongs to quite inclusive communities such as Glaucia also belongs to quite inclusive communities such as **[WoMakersCode](https://womakerscode.org/)**, an organization focused on helping, inspiring, and empowering even more women in technology and helping them gain job opportunities and she is also a **[Prisma Ambassador](https://www.prisma.io/ambassador)**.
 Currently, Glaucia lives in Rio de Janeiro, Brazil.
 And her greatest passion is sharing knowledge with everyone!

 Outside of development, Glaucia enjoys learning new languages, meeting different people and cultures, and being a movie buff and drummer.